mayankkkksss/100-Days-of-Code-Python/README.md

 ## Progress
 d
-**Day 38 / 100** 🚀
+**Day 40 / 100**

-I will continue adding my projects here as I progress through the course.
+I will keep adding my projects here as I progress through the course.

 **This README.md is AI-generated; perception are not.**